Byers Industrial 0-4-0 Geared Locomotive

 c.
 1.3 MB jpeg file - opens in new window.)

-does not include the advertisements, so I have linked this image from the
+journal does not include the advertisements, so I have linked this image from

 Additional References & Links